 With respect to the case for older persons the statement identifies that "as well as a shortage of suitable housing extra care element (for older members of the population), there is also an acute lack of Extra Care or supported housing in Halton" and that the need in Halton is "particularly pronounced" and "anticipated to grow".
-Objectors to the scheme have questioned the need for extra provision within the scheme.
-The Councils Planning Policy Officer has reviewed the submitted report and confirmed that it accords with the emerging policies in the DALP in terms of need for housing mix and the specialist housing element.
-The report also highlights a need for bungalows and objectors have raised the absence of such provision within the scheme as an issue.
-There is however considered to be no policy requirement for provision of bungalows at the site and it is not considered that refusal of planning permission could be sustained on this basis.
+The Councils planning policy officer has reviewed the submitted report and confirmed that it accords with the emerging policies in the DALP in terms housing mix and the specialist housing element.
 Housing affordability has been well publicised as a national issue.
 Current national and local policy in no way precludes such lower cost housing or extra care housing in the Sandymoor area.
-In fact a mix of housing types and tenures and affordable housing is positively encouraged.
+In fact a mix of housing types and tenures is positively encouraged.
 Members should however be aware that there is no policy justification for restricting tenure, future occupiers or potential buy to let sales.